Hiking Pueblos Mancomunados Oaxaca Sierra Norte

 What Are the Pueblos Mancomunados?

-The Pueblos Mancomunados is an eco-tourism cooperative created by the Zapotecans in the Sierra Norte Mountains of Oaxaca.
+The Pueblos Mancomunados hiking is an eco-tourism cooperative created by the Zapotecans in the Sierra Norte Mountains of Oaxaca in order to hike the Sierra Norte outside of Oaxaca.
 Upon realizing that the future laid in conservation and preservation of their five ecosytems, the people organized into a community of smart, loving, and talented folks.
 Together, seven villages offer hospitality, food, lodging, and trail guides to day hikers, thru hikers, and day trippers.
 Their close-knit community shares work loads, jobs, and skill sets to keep the roads open, the cabanas clean, and the comedors full of food.
 Staying in Pueblos Mancomunados is an authentic, true, Zapotecan experience in Mexico that is safe, fun, and enlightening.
+If you want to hike near Oaxaca, these hiking trails in the Sierra Norte Oaxaca mountains are fantastic.

 The next morning, after wonderful hot showers and a breakfast in the comedor of eggs in red sauce, we headed out on the Circuito Taurino Mecinas Ceballos.
 A forested trail with heavy duff, our poles were put to good use navigating ferns, roots, and deep soil.
 The climbs in the high altitude gave us from Colorado a good run for our money.
 Thankfully, our guide Celestino, stopped us often to point out the oak/pine ecosystem and its accompanying bromeliads.
 Five miles later, we popped out of the forest and made our way to Cuajimoloyas for the night.